How to Make Homemade Popsicles

 These spiked popsicles are striking to look at, with sliced cucumbers swimming in a clear popsicle liquid made of tonic water, gin, and lime juice.
 As expected, the alcohol can keep these popsicles from freezing rock solid.
 But is it really torture to have to slurp down a cucumber gin and tonic popsicle quickly before it melts?
 Exactly.

-Looking for more popsicle recipes?
-Browse thousands on Yummly here.
+And if you're looking for more popsicle recipes, browse thousands on Yummly here.